simplertasks/aicommandscript/examples/AI-Web-superprompt.md

 Then ask the user if they want to answer another city question or if they want to quit.

-If they want to quit display this
+If they want to quit display:
 {goodbye.template}

 __________